Particular/docs.particular.net/nservicebus/pipeline/unit-of-work.md

 partial: transaction-scope

-## Implementing custom units of work
+## Implementing custom unit of work

 A unit of work allows for shared code, that wraps handlers, to be reused in a way that doesn't pollute the individual handler code.
-For example, committing NHibernate transactions, or calling `SaveChanges` on the RavenDB session.
+For example, committing NHibernate transactions, or calling `SaveChanges` on a RavenDB session.

 ### IManageUnitsOfWork